+To use your camera:

-To access the camera, type camera in the taskbar search box, and then select Camera from the list of applications.
+- Type camera in the taskbar search box, and then select Camera from the list of applications. - On select products, type Intel RealSense in the taskbar search box to explore additional features, demos, and apps.

 Using audio